Flaxseed may be one of humanity’s oldest allies.

 The superfood has been cultivated for millennia, with origins in ancient Babylon as far back as 5000 B.C., before spreading to central Europe, China, and India by 3000 B.C.
 Also known as linseeds, this product of the flax plant was used to make linens before ever being used as food—but with the dense nutrition packed into each tiny morsel, it’s no wonder that early civilizations quickly began to incorporate flaxseeds and flaxseed oil into their diets.

 In fact, by the 8th century, King Charlemagne so believed in the power of flaxseed that he passed laws requiring the entire Frankish Empire to consume it.
 Of course, Charlemagne’s faith wasn’t based on much science, but modern studies now confirm what Charlemagne already knew 1,300 years ago.

-The alpha-linolenic acid, fiber, vitamin E, and lignans in flaxseeds have been linked to all sorts of benefits including cardiovascular health as well as prevention of various types of cancers and lung disease.
 Although the research is not yet conclusive, the potential health benefits, nutritional profile, and virtually non-existent side effects are convincing many modern people to start incorporating flaxseed back into daily diets.